mathpianop/choral-tracks-rails/README.md

 `GET` "https://choral-tracks.herokuapp.com/api/choirs/**:choir_id**/edit"

-Retrieves a single choir, including those songs that do not have all their parts uploaded
+Retrieves a single choir, including those songs that do not have all their parts uploaded.
+- Requires a JWT Auth Token obtained at "api/admins/login"

 ### Song